wassimkhelifi/sfu-exchange-project/README.md

 - The application can be prepulated with [dummy data](#Database setup) while endpoints are being developed

+- For further reference on the schema, please view the 'database-schema.png' file.

 - A number of basic routes are set up in html/css with Boostrap enhancements to come later:

   - http://localhost:8080/ (Login)